It would be really interesting

 Dear god, no!
 From what I have read on fanfiction.net (it is incredibly hard to find something I like amongst all the poorly-written or smutty garbage) as well as some shoujo anime, a high school AU setting would be a real drag.
 Yech!
 I like Pokemon for the adventure, and mostly for the Pokemon themselves.

 I can just see the formula they will use if this were to happen: The protaganist is an awkward but very cute girl who owns an equally cute Pokemon (more than likely an Eevee or if they want to make her have a really dependent personality, a Jigglypuff) that probably has more common sense than her.
 All the guys around her range from level-headed (he will probably be the male protaganist and own an Eevee or a starter), to dorky (they would probably own a rare Pokemon like a Rhyhorn because of the super-nerd thing.
 I don't fecking know) to angsty-emo (he would own a badass Pokemon like a Gyarados or whatever).
 Female protaganist will have a rival who owns a girly but fully-evolved Pokemon.
 There is a love triangle.
 Pokemon barely get any screen time.
 The boys fight for the love of the girl.
 There are girl fights a plenty.

-Current Pokemon X in-game team:
+Pokemon X EV-trained team:

 I like Pokemon for its adventure!
 The characters traveling and meeting new people(and rivals) as well as making new discoveries are what makes the Pokemon anime fun and interesting to watch.